ddeleon267/exercise-me/README.md

 # README

-Exercise-Me is a tool for users to create and share exercises and workout routines.
+Exercise-Me is a simple Rails app that allows users to create and share exercises and workout routines.
+A user may sign up via the site itself or with Twitter, sign out, and log in.
+Users are able to browse existing exercises or add new exercises to the database, including information on the muscle group targeted or whether specific equipment is needed.
+Users can also create workout routines, including set and rep details, either including existing exercises from the database or adding new exercises from the same form.
+Note that this app allows users to browse routines added by other users, but a user may only edit or delete workout routines that have been added by that user.

-# Getting Started
+# Getting Started- Prerequisites and Installation

 To get a copy of the project up and running on your local machine for development and testing purposes: